tomas-fryza/vhdl-course/labs/03-vivado/README.md

    ![Screenshot of Vivado](images/screenshot_vivado.png)
 -->

-## Synchronize repositories

-When you finish working, always synchronize the contents of your working folder with the local and remote versions of your repository.
+2. When you finish, always synchronize the contents of your working folder with the local and remote versions of your repository.
 This way you are sure that you will not lose any of your changes.
+To do that, use git commands to add, commit, and push all local changes to your remote repository.
+Check GitHub web page for changes.

-   > Useful git commands are: `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
+   > **Help:** Useful git commands are `git status` - Get state of working directory and staging area. `git add` - Add new and modified files to the staging area. `git commit` - Record changes to the local repository. `git push` - Push changes to remote repository. `git pull` - Update local repository and working folder.
 Note that, a brief description of useful git commands can be found [here](https://github.com/tomas-fryza/digital-electronics-1/wiki/Useful-Git-commands) and detailed description of all commands is [here](https://github.com/joshnh/Git-Commands).
-   >

 <a name="experiments"></a>